SysBioChalmers/ecFactory/README.md

 A case study for prediction of metabolic engineering targets for increased production of 2-phenylethanol in *S. cerevisiae* cells using [ecYeastGEM](https://github.com/SysBioChalmers/yeast-GEM) and the **ecFactory** method is explained in detail in a MATLAB live script.
 To run this example, open the [live script](https://github.com/SysBioChalmers/ecFactory-case-studies/blob/main/code/find_gene_targets.mlx) in MATLAB and run it! with this, you will see the outputs of the method scripts in real time.

+* An additional case study for prediction of gene targets for enhanced heme production in *S. cerevisiae* has been added.
+Validation of a subset of the predicted gene targets can be seen [in this publication](https://doi.org/10.1073/pnas.2108245119).

-All the relevant outputs of the method are stored in the `results folder` in this repository.
+All the relevant outputs of the method are stored in the `tutorials/results` folder in this repository.

-Last update: 2022-06-23
+Last update: 2022-09-17

 This repository is administered by [Iván Domenzain](https://github.com/IVANDOMENZAIN), Division of Systems and Synthetic Biology, Department of Biology and Biological Engineering, Chalmers University of Technology.